 Ingredients and Substitutions

 - brioche: buttery brioche, that has gone a little stale is perfect in this white chocolate bread and butter pudding.
 We used our Sourdough Brioche Loaf, but any shop-bought brioche will work too!
 Cut it into thick slices.
+This recipe works great with challah bread too.

 - butter: we used salted butter, but unsalted butter will work here too.